 We know that, while very effective, the vaccine does not offer 100% protection.
 Also, it isn’t known if a fully vaccinated person can still pass the virus even if they show no symptoms.
 We will evaluate all policies as the science progresses.

-The committee has been meeting three times a week and working on plans daily since late April in order to prepare for fall.
+The committee has been meeting weekly since April 2020 in order to make COVID-19 response plans.
 The members are comprised of students, faculty and staff.

 Didn’t find the answer to your question?
 We’re here to help.